testcontainers/testcontainers-java/docs/features/networking.md

 Note that this exposed port number is from the *perspective of the container*.

 *From the host's perspective* Testcontainers actually exposes this on a random free port.
 This is by design, to avoid port collisions that may arise with locally running software or in between parallel test runs.
+If you are using Spring and need to bind this port to a property, please see our [Spring Boot Example](https://github.com/testcontainers/testcontainers-java/tree/master/examples/spring-boot).

 Because there is this layer of indirection, it is necessary to ask Testcontainers for the actual mapped port at runtime.
 This can be done using the `getMappedPort` method, which takes the original (container) port as an argument: